sympy/SymPEPs/Equations.md

 ## Related Work

 Similar functionality is found in [SageMath](https://www.sagemath.org/), [Maple](https://maplesoft.com), and other symbolic math packages.
+The SageMath implementation has essentially no limitations on the lhs and rhs making it possible to set objects that are incompatible equal to each other.
+The proposed implementation here currently requires lhs and rhs to be valid sympy expressions.
 A python module that implements much of the proposed capabilities is available via pip:
 `pip install -U Algebra_with_SymPy`.
 This module requires SymPy.